goppydae/gapi/docs/development.md

 - See [Features - Resource Limits](features.md#rootless-support)

 **Transport errors**:
-- Verify certificates exist (for QUIC)
+- Verify certificates exist (for QUIC remote connections) or enable anonymous localhost support
 - Check firewall rules
 - Ensure address is not already in use